 If you’ll allow me to remain on my high horse a moment, I’d like to preemptively express my disappointment about Jeff Daniels defeating Edgar Ramirez and especially Finn Wittrock in this category, which I suspect will have as much to do with name recognition as it does the acting itself.
 (Wittrock’s turn as Jeff Trail, though small, is a tremendously powerful treatment of “Don’t Ask, Don’t Tell,” and the brutal consequences of homophobia.)
 Nothing against Daniels, also nominated for The Looming Tower and a past winner of the Lead Actor (Drama) award for The Newsroom.
 His outlaw Frank Griffin in Netflix’s Western just seems a little… been there, done that.

-Jeff Daniels, Godless (Netflix)
+Will win: Jeff Daniels, Godless (Netflix)

 Should win: Finn Wittrock, The Assassination of Gianni Versace: American Crime Story (FX)